Opiate Addiction Program

 Please look at the pictures on the Addicted Brain page.

 The process is not easy - there may well be problems along the way and relapses are unfortunately quite common.
 However, even after a few relapses, most people who genuinely want to stop using drugs can succeed.
 The success rate of getting off heroin with the help of methadone or buprenorphine and counselling is quite good provided you actually want to stop using.
+It is also a good idea to be screened for other chronic conditions frequently associated with SUD including hepatitis C infection (now curable) and adult ADHD which is treatable.

 If you don't actually want to stop using heroin, then the program will not work.